 Step 2: Clean While You Cook

 I think Snow White said it best, "Whistle while you work".
 Same concept, just a little quieter.
 You need step 1 for step 2 to happen.
-Now let's broaden the concept to more then just putting dishes into the dishwasher.
+Now let's broaden the concept to more than just putting dishes into the dishwasher.
 Putting things away after you are done with them will save you so much clean up time!
 Are you done with those spices?
 Put them away.
 Are you done with that empty bag?
 Toss it!
 If you continually clean up after yourself, your counters stay clean and the final clean up will be so much easier.
 Seems simple enough, right?

 Step 3: Use A Garbage/Yard Waste Bowl

 This is a life saver for me.
-Before the yard waste days I use to add all of my garbage and yard waste in the bowl and toss it as I needed.
+Before the yard waste days, I use to add all of my garbage and yard waste in the bowl and toss it as I needed.
 Now I use this exclusively for yard waste.
-Ever time I am cooking dinner there is always a need for this!
+Every time I am cooking dinner there is always a need for this!
 The garlic and onion waste, bell pepper seeds, tops of carrots, the list can go on.
 Toss them in the bowl and empty when you are done.

 Step 4: Cooking Stations